goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 [LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) must be installed on the target SharePoint Farm.
 :::

-## Step 1: Assign LDAPCP as Claim provider for the Identity Token Issuer
+### Step 1: Assign LDAPCP as Claim provider for the Identity Token Issuer

-The following PowerShell script must be updated according to your environment and executed as **Farm Admin account** with **elevated priviledges** on a SharePoint Server.
+The following PowerShell script must be updated according to your environment and executed as **Farm Admin account** with **elevated privileges** on a SharePoint Server.

 :::caution